 In addition to these, points are also awarded in race three for positions gained during the race.
 So for example, if a driver started eighth and finished first, they would gain seven points, making for a total of 27 points.

 Drivers competing in GB4 will be racing for a £50,000 prize towards their next single-seater campaign the following season.

-The George Russell Pole Position Cup will also award cash sums of £125 and a trophy for pole positions secured in qualifying, with a £1,000 end of year prize for the driver with the most poles.
+The George Russell Pole Position Cup awards cash sums of £125 and a trophy for pole positions secured in qualifying, with a £1,000 end of year prize for the driver with the most poles.
 The team of the driver with the most poles will also claim a £1,000 end of year prize and the Jack Cavill Pole Position Cup.
 The total prize pot for the Position Cup is £4,000.